XTLS/Xray-docs-next/docs/en/document/level-2/vless_reverse.md

 - The internal `freedom` outbound that receives reverse proxy traffic, often called the `direct` outbound, should be configured according to the principle of least privilege.
 Set the default outbound to `blackhole`, only route explicitly allowed targets to a dedicated `freedom`, and then use `finalRules` to allow only the necessary addresses and ports.
 - If you are using a penetration service provided by someone else for remote access home, or if you do not fully trust the public VPS, it is recommended not to let reverse proxy traffic land directly on your real internal services.
 Instead, deploy another server on the internal side with `VLESS Encryption` enabled specifically to receive that traffic, and let it forward traffic to the actual service.
 This adds authentication and data protection; otherwise anyone with sufficient access to the public server may be able to roam through your internal network.
 - When traffic is delivered to the internal side through inbound protocols such as `VLESS`, the protocol shown by `Source` or `Local` in the routing system is not necessarily the same as the final `Target`.
 When using conditions such as `source`, `local`, or `network`, rely on the actual traffic shape instead of assuming they are all equivalent.
-- HTTP-based inbounds such as `XHTTP` and `WebSocket` currently read `X-Forwarded-For` by default.
-If there is no HTTP reverse proxy in front that you trust, the header can be forged by the client.
-Therefore, do not use it directly for strict security decisions such as IP whitelists, blacklists, or audit attribution.
+- The three HTTP-based inbounds `XHTTP`, `WebSocket`, and `HTTPUpgrade` trust `X-Forwarded-For` by default.
+If there is no HTTP reverse proxy in front that you trust, consider combining this with [`sockopt.trustedXForwardedFor`](../../config/transports/sockopt.md#trustedxforwardedfor) to control when it is trusted and to avoid client-forged source IPs.